gterren/multiple_cloud_dection_and_segmentation/README.md

 # Detection of Clouds in Multiple Wind Velocity Fields

-This repository includes the files necessary for the implementation of the cloud dection algorithm explained in article XX.
+This repository includes the files necessary for the implementation of the cloud dection algorithm explained in article https://arxiv.org/pdf/2105.03535.pdf.

 ## Mixture Models